-The Yo-Yo Test is a high-intensity aerobic endurance test where players run back and forth between two cones placed 20 meters apart, in synchronization with beeps played on an audio device.
-As the test progresses, the time between beeps shortens, forcing players to run faster.
-It not only evaluates speed but also checks how quickly players can recover between sprints.
+The Yo-Yo Test is a high-intensity aerobic endurance assessment where players run repeatedly between two cones placed 20 meters apart.
+The runs are performed in synchronization with beeps played on an audio device, making it a progressive challenge as the test continues.

 Several world-class players such as Virat Kohli, MS Dhoni, and Babar Azam have emphasized the importance of the Yo-Yo Test in their training routines.
 Virat Kohli, in particular, is often cited as a role model for his incredible fitness levels and consistency in achieving top scores.